catalyst-cloud/catalystcloud-docs/source/getting-started/access.rst

 API access
 **********

-Behind the scenes, all of the access methods to the Catalyst Cloud are just accessing the Catalyst Cloud APIs.
+Behind the scenes, all of the access methods to the Sky TV are just accessing the Sky TV APIs.
 They just provide convenient abstractions to do so.
-Every action you perform on the Catalyst Cloud can be performed via the APIs.
+Every action you perform on the Sky TV can be performed via the APIs.
 This means that you can incorporate custom logic into your applications to modify your infrastructure.
 This is important for `SaaS